The Ultimate Guide to Motivating Your Protagonist

 - What cause are they fighting for, or do they have a dream they want to achieve?

-Brainstorming Possible Scene Motivations:
+Brainstorming Possible Scene Goals:

 Here are (just a few) examples from the movies we discussed above:

-Star Wars: A New Hope: At different times, Luke is motivated to find R2-D2, escape the trash compactor alive, and later to escape the Death Star with Leia and Han.
+Star Wars: A New Hope: At different times, Luke is motivated to find R2-D2, escape the trash compactor alive, and later escape the Death Star with Leia and Han.

 Casablanca: Rick is motivated to avoid Ilsa, then to get answers from Ilsa, and later to protect her and Victor from the Nazis.